 Not that far from the University of Texas - Austin is a neighborhood that has always been known for its walkability.
 Central East Austin’s walkability has a walk score of 84/100.
 Residents can easily access restaurants, bars, grocery stores, and shopping areas.
 The neighborhood itself is abundant with sidewalks, public transportation is available and quick access to major highways making it easier to commute to other parts of the city.

 With a population of over 4,000 residents, the area is consists of a diverse mix of young professionals, couples, longtime residents, and the old.
 Residents within this growing neighborhood are also friendly.
 Many retirees have lived within homes in Central East Austin for decades, but due to the influx of people moving in the area, new homes and condos in Central East Austin are being built.
 Because of the walkability, you get to know the area more that also helps strengthen your social ties bringing a sense of belonging between you and your community.

 6. Old West Austin

 Selected as one of the 10 Great Neighborhoods in America by the American Planning Association, Old West Austin is a beautiful neighborhood that is close to West Campus, the University of Texas - Austin, and Downtown Austin.
-Single-family homes occupy the area as well as apartments and condos that can be found at Enfield Road.
+Single-family homes occupy the area as well as apartments and condos that can be found on Enfield Road.
 Old West Austin consists of three residential areas, Old Enfield, Pemberton Heights, and Bryker Woods.

-Grocery stores and several restaurants can be walked within the neighborhood especially that Downtown is just about a 10-minute walk away.
+Grocery stores and several restaurants can be walked within the neighborhood especially since Downtown is just about a 10-minute walk away.
 Old West Austin is also a haven for bikers because of the bike lanes that are available in the area.

 7. Holly District